 Archaeological discoveries shed light on the Legend of the Great Flood of China.

-Recently, a team of scientists led by Dr. Wu Quinglong of Nanjing Normal University, found scientific evidence of a massive flood in China.
+Recently, a team of scientists led by Dr. Wu Quinglong of Nanjing Normal University found scientific evidence of a massive flood in China.
 They dated the flood back to 1920 BC on China’s Yellow River in the Jishi Gorge.
-The location and enormous scale of this flood lead experts to believe that the ancient legend of the Great Flood of China was, in part, a real event in history.
-Now archeologists are able to retell the legend of one of the biggest floods of all time as it really happened.
+The location and enormous scale of this flood lead experts to believe that the ancient legend of the Great Flood of China may have been, in part, a real event in history.
+Now archaeologists are attempting to retell the legend of one of the biggest floods of all time as it may have really happened.

 What is the Ancient Flood Legend of China?

 The legend of the Great Flood of China takes us back thousands of years when a great flood occurred on the Yellow River in China and swept away an entire civilization.
 A man named Yu was the only person who could tame the waters.
 With the help of a powerful dragon, magical dirt, and a black turtle, Yu worked non-stop for 20 years.
 The mighty dragon dredged the river and created channels, which were later used for irrigation.
 The magic dirt could expand continuously until it blocked the flood waters.
 The turtle transported the magic dirt from heaven on his strong back.
 He also hauled away the heavy mud that the dragon dredged up.

 Yu was so successful in his endeavors to control the Great Flood of China that he was granted a divine mandate from the gods to rule the land.
 Henceforth, he would be known as Yu the Great, ruler and founder of the Xia dynasty of China.

 What the Flood Tells Us About the Xia Dynasty